 At length, I return to the kitchen where Mom is reheating her famous chicken fricassee in a Dutch oven on the stove.
 Steam is filling the small kitchen and I breathe in the heady scent.

 “Yum,” I say, hugging her.
 “How much longer?”

-“Ten minutes or so.”
+“About ten minutes.”
 She kisses the side of my face.
-“So are you excited about prom?”
+“So, are you excited about prom?”

 “Oh, yes!”
 I exclaim, staring into the orange depths of the pot as the pieces of chicken buoy like little white triangles.

-“I’m glad you decided to go with Derek,” she says absently.
+“I’m glad you’re going with Derek,” she says absently.
 “Your father would have approved of him.”